Trademaxxing part3 : Testing our ITCH Parser

 So that’s pretty much the whole thing, what remains is to actually code the cocotb testbench, figure out how itchfeed works etc…

-The great thing with cocotb is that it unlocks such great possibilities; appart from the fact it saves you HOURS to build testbenches (especially with extensions !), python makes it so easy to AUTOMATE AND DEBUG.
+The great thing with cocotb is that it unlocks such great possibilities; apart from the fact it saves you HOURS to build testbenches (especially with extensions !), python makes it so easy to AUTOMATE AND DEBUG.

-This way, I can make multiple testcases, here is what I went for in this little demo project:
+This way, I can make multiple test cases, here is what I went for in this little demo project:

 1